Tennis (1984 video game): Development and release

 The NES version is embedded in the life simulation game Animal Crossing (2001), and in the party video game WarioWare: Twisted!
 (2004) as one of 9-Volt's minigames.
 For the Virtual Console, Nintendo republished the NES version to the Wii in 2006 and the Wii U in 2013 and the Game Boy version to the Nintendo 3DS in 2011.
-This version was added to Nintendo Switch Online in late 2018.
+This version was added to the Nintendo Classics service in late 2018.

 Reception

 In Japan, Game Machine listed VS. Tennis in its March 15, 1984 issue as the most successful table arcade cabinet of the month.
 It again topped the Game Machine table arcade game charts in April and May 1984.
 In the United States, Vs. Tennis topped the arcade software conversion kit charts of RePlay (July 1984) and Play Meter (August 1984).
 It became the sixth top-performing arcade game of 1984 in the United States.
-In Europe, it had become a very popular arcade game by 1986.
+In Europe, it had become a popular arcade game by 1986.